osauldmy/dummy_blog_django/README.md

 Allows CRUD for blog posts from django admin, has read-only FE and tiny read-only API with an option for filtering using tags.

-Run using docker-compose and proceed to `localhost:8000/admin` or `localhost:8000/posts`
+Firstly create `.env` file from `.env.sample`, then run using docker-compose and proceed to `localhost:8000/admin` or `localhost:8000/posts`

 ```shell
 $ docker-compose up app